ayshe/agile/slides.md

 - Marketing and SEO updates to the public website
 - Bugfixes
 - Incremental improvements to the UI (#quickwins)
+- Postgres upgrade

 The Tactical team are altruists.
-Leave things better than they found them.
+Their main job is to help the business operate smoothly.

 --